The local transport plan

 - initiatives such as raising awareness of the benefits of walking and cycling

-Pedestrians and cyclists are both vulnerable to and restricted by motor traffic and have their own unique set of needs which need to be addressed when creating places.
+Pedestrians and cyclists are vulnerable to and restricted by motor traffic.
+They have their own unique set of needs to be addressed when creating places.
 We have therefore produced separate design standards for each mode that illustrate current best practice.

 The documents are designed as guidance tools to be used throughout the development process by:

 - master planners